Soft White Hamburger Buns

 How do I make soft hamburger buns without eggs or butter?

 To make buns soft without eggs or butter, use bread flour, yeast, sugar, olive oil, and water.
 Knead until the dough is very smooth, you may need more kneading time if you are not using a mixer.
 Make sure to let it rise until doubled in size.
-Not letting the dough rise enough can cause your buns to be more dense instead of soft.
+Not letting the dough rise enough can cause your buns to be more dense instead of soft and fluffy.
 Even the second proof matters, so make sure the buns feel springy before baking!

 What is the secret of soft buns?